Maruv: 2019–present: Eurovision Song Contest and withdrawal

 During the final, when asked on stage whether Crimea is part of Ukraine, she replied affirmatively, and when asked if Russia was an aggressor, she replied: "If the country has a bad president, that doesn't mean that all the people who live there are evil".
-After the show, when Ukraine's Channel 24 asked her to describe what was happening in Donbass and her position towards it, she replied:
+After the show, when Ukraine's Channel 24 asked her to describe what was happening in Donbas and her position towards it, she replied:

-On 24 February the National Public Broadcasting Company of Ukraine (UA: PBC) offered Maruv a contract; one of the terms forbid her to hold concerts in Russia.
+On 24 February the National Public Broadcasting Company of Ukraine (UA:PBC) offered Maruv a contract; one of the terms forbid her to hold concerts in Russia.
 Maruv saw no harm in performing in Russia claiming "performing concerts is my way of bringing peace," later she confirmed she was willing to postpone her concerts.
 Maruv stated that the issue of not touring in Russia was not critical to her, and the major disagreement was about other conditions of the contract which she described as a cabal.
 She said that she is a tax-paying citizen of Ukraine and genuinely loves her country, however she is not ready to turn her participation in the contest into the "promo-action of Ukrainian politicians".
 "I am a musician, not the baseball bat on the political arena", she said.

-The next day it was revealed that UA: PBC and Maruv were not able to reach an agreement on her participation in the contest.
-Ukraine withdrew from participating in Eurovision 2019 as a result of the controversy, which they had been tipped to receive a high score.
-The song "Siren Song" became a huge hit in CIS countries.
-It received three platinum certifications in Russia.
-On 29 November 2019 She released EP Hellcat Story.
+The next day it was revealed that UA:PBC and Maruv were not able to reach an agreement on her participation in the contest.
+Ukraine withdrew from participating in Eurovision 2019 as a result of the controversy.
+"Siren Song" became a huge hit in CIS countries, and was certified three times platinum in Russia.
+On 29 November 2019, she released the EP Hellcat Story.

 In 2020 Maruv presented her alter ego Shlakoblochina and released an EP Fatality under this name.
-She also recorded Russian version of the song "More" for the game League of Legends.
+She also recorded a Russian version of the song "More" for the game League of Legends.

 Personal life

-Anna Korsun is married to Oleksandr Korsun.
-Korsun announced via her social media on 15 February 2022 that she is pregnant with her first child.
+Anna Korsun is married.
+Korsun announced via her social media on 15 February 2022 that she was pregnant with her first child.

+Following the 2022 Russian invasion of Ukraine, Korsun appealed to the Russian military to stop fighting.
+She then disappeared from social media until November, when she stated that she was in a "safe place", accompanied by pictures of relaxation in Oman.
+On 13 March 2024, the Ukrainian media reported that she lives in Dubai, United Arab Emirates with her husband and child.

+When activist Serhii Sternenko asked Korsun in September 2023 to donate money for drones for the Armed Forces of Ukraine, he was blocked by her official X account.